 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) has established a process for reviewing complaints against accredited programs in order to fulfill its public responsibility for assuring the quality and integrity of the educational programs that it accredits.
 Any individual, for example, student, faculty, dietetics practitioner and/or member of the public may submit a complaint against any accredited or approved program to ACEND.
 However, the ACEND board does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admissions, appointment, promotion or dismissal of faculty or students.
 It acts only upon a signed allegation that the program may not be in compliance with the accreditation standards or policies.
 The complaint must be signed by the complainant.
 Anonymous complaints are not considered.
-Where a complainant has threatened or filed legal action against the institution involved, ACEND will hold complaints in abeyance pending resolution of the legal issues and the complainant is so advised.

 - ACEND staff forwards all written complaints to the ACEND chair within three weeks of receipt of the complaint.